stefanprodan/istio-hpa/README.md

 ### Installing the demo app

-You will use [podinfo](https://github.com/stefanprodan/k8s-podinfo), a small Golang-based web app to test the Horizontal Pod Autoscaler (HPA).
+You will use [podinfo](https://github.com/stefanprodan/k8s-podinfo), a small Golang-based web app to test the Horizontal Pod Autoscaler.

 First create a `test` namespace with Istio sidecar injection enabled: